gofilipa/qt/content/2020-7-24-zooming-out-of-chapter-one.md

----
-layout: post
-title: Zooming out of Chapter One
+Title: Zooming out of Chapter One
-categories: [dissertation, org-mode, revision]
----
+Category: revision
+Date: 2020-07-24

 About a week ago I converted my chapter document into a word doc.
 Until now, I've only been engaging with the draft on through the